A landing theorem for entire functions with bounded post-singular sets: Unbounded sets of escaping points

-Since the papers in question all use slightly different notation, we give a self-contained and unified account of Theorem~\ref{thm:unboundedsets} in the remainder of the section.
-We begin with a simple property of the set $J_{\s}^0$, which is essentially \cite[Theorem~1]{EL92}.
+Since the papers in question all use slightly different notation, we shall give a new proof of Theorem~\ref{thm:unboundedsets} that is self-contained and unified.
+We begin with a simple property of the set $J_{\s}^0$, which is similar to \cite[Theorem~1]{EL92}.

 \begin{lem}[One-dimensionality of $J_{\s}^0$] Let $\s=F_0 F_1\ldots$ be an external address.
 Then~$\overline{J_{\s}^0}$ is a subset of $J(f)$, has empty interior and does not separate the plane. \end{lem} \begin{proof} For each $n\geq 0$, $U_n\defeq \C\setminus \closure(\unbdd{F}_n)$ is connected.
 Suppose, by contradiction, that $V_0$ was a connected component of $\C\setminus \partial J_{\s}^0$ that does not contain $U_0$.
 Then $V_0\subset \unbdd{F}_0$, and $f\colon V_0 \to f(V_0)$ is a conformal isomorphism.